m-dimmitt-old/reusableTools/README.md

 # Error checking, "to Do"

-last name (what is allowed here what is not allowed)
+last name (what is allowed here what is not allowed here?)
 * first name
 * address(usa?)
 * city